lisamelton/video_transcoding/README.md

 This is why `transcode-video` doesn't allow HandBrake to apply cropping by default.

-Instead, the `detect-crop` tool leverages both HandBrake and MPlayer to find the video cropping bounds.
+Instead, the `detect-crop` tool leverages both HandBrake and FFmpeg to find the video cropping bounds.
 It then indicates whether those two programs agree.
 To aid in review, this tool prints commands to the terminal console allowing the recommended (or disputed) crop to be displayed, as well as a sample command line for `transcode-video` itself.

 ### Why `convert-video`?